sammish93/GameEngineFramework/README.md

 ### Installing

-This repository currently has no .jar file compiled, nor is it currently published on Maven Central.
+This repository contains a .jar file, though it currently isn't published on Maven Central.

-If you wish to create a .jar file and have both git and maven installed then:
+If you wish to create an additional .jar file based off any changes you have made, and have both git and maven installed then:
 1. Nagivate to your desired directory
 2. Open up a command window and type - `git clone http://github.com/sammish93/GameEngineFramework.git`
 3. Then change to the cloned directory - `cd GameEngineFramework`